-In addition to a supply of 2-3 cup meal prep containers, it’s great to have some larger and smaller sets as well.
+In addition to a supply of 2-3 cup containers, it’s great to have some larger and smaller sets as well.
 You can find sets that come in a variety of sizes (like the Kinetic Glassware Kit below), which are great for storing meal prepped chicken, rice, veggies and more.

 Snapware 2 Cup Glass Storage Containers– Why do I love thee so?
 It’s all about the snapping lids.
 Even after well nearly four years and who knows how many times through the dishwasher, the lids have not warped and always snap on perfectly.